-Black Friday – the Friday after Thanksgiving – has traditionally been viewed as the kickoff to the holiday shopping season.
-That’s less true today than it used to be, with many stores unveiling their holiday deals well before Thanksgiving, but there’s no denying that Thanksgiving weekend is still a major shopping event.
-According to the National Retail Federation, more than 133 million Americans shopped in stores and online over Thanksgiving weekend in 2014, spending nearly $51 billion dollars – about $381 per person.
+The Friday after Thanksgiving, or Black Friday, is traditionally considered the kickoff to the holiday season for shoppers.
+That’s less true today than it used to be, with many stores unveiling their holiday deals well before Thanksgiving.
+But there’s no denying Thanksgiving weekend is still a major shopping event.
+According to the National Retail Federation, nearly 190 million Americans shopped in stores and online over Thanksgiving weekend in 2019, spending an average of $362 per person.

-All this shopping is great news for retailers, but for the shoppers themselves, it has definite downsides.
-After all, the day is called “Black Friday” for a reason – and contrary to popular belief, that reason had nothing to do with sales figures.
-Instead, the name was popularized in the 1960s, when Philadelphia police officers used it to refer to the crowds and snarled traffic they had to cope with in the city’s shopping district.
+All this shopping is excellent news for retailers, but for the shoppers themselves, it has definite downsides.
+After all, the day is called “Black Friday” for a reason.
+And contrary to popular belief, that reason had nothing to do with sales figures.
+Philadelphia police officers popularized the term in the 1960s when they used it to refer to the crowds and snarled traffic they had to cope with in the city’s shopping district.

 Reasons to Stay Home on Black Friday

 Shoppers who feel reluctant to venture out into the Black Friday frenzy have good reason to hesitate.
 Joining the throngs of Black Friday shoppers in stores has some serious drawbacks, including the following: